atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 the many comforts she enjoyed before she became desirous of imitating Lady Lumley.
 ^)
 As to, Lady Lumley, she and her family were far from being happy.
 Sir Thomas, by his return to London that winter, which had proved fo unfortunate to the Selbys, had spent all, and more than he had saved in his fummer retreat.
-He was, therefore, driven to a small estate he had near the land’s End. • — There he and his family were necesh tated, urged by ceconomicai motives, to spend the remainder of their days.
+He was, therefore, driven to a small estate he had near the land’s End. • --There he and his family were necesh tated, urged by ceconomicai motives, to spend the remainder of their days.
 In tloat retirement the miss Lumleys became old women without being wives, having neither fortunes nor characters to recommend them.
 The eldest fon, the seducer of poor Fanny Selby, had it no longer in his power to boast of any ' conquests
 • •
 a
 /